THAFSEERASALAH/thafseerasalah.github.io/README.md

 ## CUTSTUDIO
  Easy Cut Studio is the industry’s premiere sign making and vinyl cutting sof tware for Windows that allows you to cut any TrueType font, any SVG image a nd any design you want using an electronic cutting machine ( vinyl cutter a nd cutting plotter).
 Works with your installed TrueType and OpenType, and Di ngbat/Wingding fonts.
 This viny cutting software can import various file fo rmats but also provides a full set of drawing and editing tools to create yo ur own designs for cutting.

-# DAY 1 [23-08-2017]
- went well with the introduction by   Mr. Jaseel Muhammed an overview of how the 21 hrs were going to be spent at FABLAB.
-We went through and just got introduced to all the machines we were going to use and play with.
-So, today we entered the magical world and were all set to explore more. we created an account in github.also we get an idea about Rhino.we draw some 3d models.
-## INTRODUCTION OF MACHINES
-* 3D PRINTER

-* VINYLE CUTTER

-* LASER CUTTING MACHINE

-* ELECTRONICS PRODUCTION AND CNC

 # DAY 2[24-08-2017]
 I did A SMALL work in vinyle cutting machine.